Apexogenesis for Immature Teeth in Pediatric

 Contents

 When a child’s permanent tooth gets hurt or infected before it fully develops, it can lead to a serious dental challenge.
 One such challenge involves the incomplete development of the root, especially the tip of the root (called the apex).
-That’s where a dental procedure called apexogenesis comes in — a modern way to save young teeth and help them continue growing naturally.
+That’s where a dental procedure called apexogenesis in pediatric dentistry comes in — a modern way to save young teeth and help them continue growing naturally.

 What Is Apexogenesis?